designly1/gptagent/README.md

 | **`forward_geocode`**| `address` (string) | list of places including `display_name`, `lat`, `lon` and address fields | Converts an address into latitude/longitude using the [maps.co](https://maps.co/) API.
 Requires `GEOCODE_API_KEY` to be set. |
 | **`reverse_geocode`**| `latitude` (number), `longitude` (number) | list of matching places with `display_name`, `lat` and `lon` | Converts coordinates back into a human‑readable address using the maps.co API.
 Requires `GEOCODE_API_KEY`. |

+An API key is required for geocoding, but you can obtain a free one at [geocode.maps.co](https://geocode.maps.co/).

 Each tool is defined in a `def.ts` file using the `createToolType()` and `createOpenAIToolSchema()` helpers.
 The corresponding `handler.ts` file implements the tool logic and returns a JSON object that matches the declared return type.
 Tools can log debug messages using `printLog()`.

 ---